Constitution of Honduras: 1838–1981

-Marco Aurelio Soto Came to power in 1876 and implemented liberal reforms in the country.
-These reforms of administrative, political, economic and social development, tried to spin 90 degrees to the disastrous situation lived Honduras.
-Soto managed to improve lines of communication and others service.
-Construction of sections of railroad, the telegraph system and launched an education program unprecedented in the country.
-Despite the progress made during the administration, Honduras again fell back on social instability by failing to have products such as coffee grounds or snuff how to build a stable economy.
+Marco Aurelio Soto came to power in 1876 and implemented liberal reforms in the country.
+These reforms in administrative, political, economic, and social development attempted to radically change the disastrous situation Honduras was experiencing.
+Soto managed to improve lines of communication and other services.
+He oversaw the construction of railroad sections, expanded the telegraph system, and launched an education program unprecedented in the country.
+Despite the progress made during his administration, Honduras once again fell into social instability because it lacked products such as coffee or tobacco on which to build a stable economy.

 During the second half of the nineteenth century Honduras continued to participate in diplomatic efforts to restore political unity of Central America, and conference of The Union (1872) and Guatemala (1876).
-On 1 November 1898, the Greater Republic changed its name to Central America, but these were dissolved on 30 November and resumed sovereignty Honduras.
+On 1 November 1898, the Greater Republic changed its name to Central America, but these were dissolved on 30 November and Honduras resumed its sovereignty.

 Constitution of 11 January 1982

 Following several decades of military governments, a constituent assembly prepared a new constitution, agreed on it on 11 January 1982 and published it on 20 January 1982 in the official journal "La Gaceta".
 Since then, the National Congress of Honduras made 26 amendments (ratified in 1984, 1986, 1987 (twice), 1988 (twice), 1990, 1991, 1995 (twice), 1996, 1998, 1999 (three times), 2000, 2001, 2002, 2003 (four times), 2004 (twice) and 2005 (twice) and 10 interpretations from 1982 to 2005.

 The 13th amendment to the Constitution was voted by Congress on 30 September 1998, to make the President commander in chief of the armed forces.
 The amendment was ratified by Congress by a vote of 128-0 on 26 January 1999 and signed by President Flores.
 This ended 42 years of military autonomy; the military had previously been governed by a military parliament and a commander in chief from the armed forces.